View Document Text

 experience in the financial industry.
 They typically hold recognized industry credentials such as

-CERTIFIED FINANCIAL PLANNER® (CFP®) reflecting their commitment to fiduciary care and financial
+CERTIFIED FINANCIAL PLANNER® (CFP®) certification reflecting their commitment to fiduciary care

 PURE typically follows a process that begins with educating clients, understanding their goals and

-monitoring these strategies to assess their effectiveness in helping clients work towards their current and
+and monitoring these strategies to assess their effectiveness in helping clients work towards their

 Pure Financial Advisors, LLC’s principal place of business is: